landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 +++
 title = "Writing a PE Loader for the Xbox in 2024" description = "Adventures in reinventing the wheel.
-Also: I hate thread-local storage" summary = "Adventures in reinventing the wheel.
-Also: I hate thread-local storage" template = "toc_page.html" toc = true date = "2024-07-28"
+Also: I hate thread-local storage." summary = "Adventures in reinventing the wheel.
+Also: I hate thread-local storage." template = "toc_page.html" toc = true date = "2024-08-12"

 [extra]
 #image = "/img/wows-obfuscation/header.png"